spalter/windows-dark-switch/README.md

 Click on the dark-switch icon in the system tray to switch between light and dark color themes.

+## Configuration

+dark-switch also supports theme files.

+1. Create a shortcut to the executable
+2. Modify the short cut with the path to the light and dark theme file as arguments.

+The switch will then just load the theme files instead of the registry changes.

 ## Contribution

 Thank you for considering contributing to the dark-switch project!
 We welcome any contributions that can help improve the project and make it better for everyone.